googleprojectzero/halfempty/README.md

 **A**.
 It's significantly faster in real time (i.e. wall clock time), that's what counts!

-**Q**. **I have a very large input that takes too long to finish, suggestions?**
+**Q**. **I have a very large input, what do I need to know?**
 **A**.
-If you don't mind halfempty being less thorough, try using `--zero-skip-threshold=128 --bisect-skip-threshold=128`.
-The default is to continue removing chunks until they're as small as possible, but that can be time consuming.
-If it doesn't have to be perfect and you want it fast, a reasonable value would be around 1% of the filesize.
+Halfempty is less thorough by default on very large inputs that don't seem to minimize well.
+Removing each byte from multi-gigabyte inputs just takes too long, even when run in parallel.

+If you really *want* halfempty to be thorough, you can do this:

+`$ halfempty --bisect-skip-multiplier=0 --zero-skip-multiplier=0 --stable --gen-intermediate harness.sh input.bin`

+* `--bisect-skip-multiplier=0` and `--zero-skip-multiplier=0` means to try removing every single byte.
+* `--stable` means to keep retrying minimization until it no further removals work.
+* `--gen-intermediate` means to save the best result as it's found, so you won't lose your work if you change your mind.

+On the other hand, if you just want halfempty to be faster and don't care if it's not very thorough, you can do the opposite.
+Something like this:

+`$ halfempty --bisect-skip-multiplier=0.1 --zero-skip-multiplier=0.1 harness.sh input.bin`

 ### BUGS